Still's Disease (cont.)

 How does Still's disease relate to juvenile idiopathic arthritis?

-What are symptoms and signs of Still's disease?
+What are Still's disease symptoms and signs?

 Still's disease usually begins with systemic (body-wide) symptoms.
 Extreme fatigue can accompany waves of high fevers that rise daily to 102 F (39 C) or even higher and rapidly return to normal levels or below.
 Fever spikes often occur at approximately the same time every day.
 A faint salmon-colored skin rash characteristically comes and goes and does not itch.

 Poor appetite, nausea, and weight loss are common.
 There is also commonly swelling of the lymph glands, enlargement of the spleen and liver, and sore throat.
 Some patients develop inflammation around the heart (pericarditis) and lungs (pleuritis), with occasional fluid accumulation around heart (pericardial effusion) and lungs (pleural effusion).
 Arthritis, with joint swelling, often occurs after rash and fevers have been present for some time.
-Although the arthritis may initially be overlooked because of the impressive nature of the systemic symptoms, everyone with Still's disease eventually develops joint pain and swelling.
+Although the arthritis may initially be overlooked because of the impressive nature of the systemic symptoms, everyone with Still's disease eventually develops joint pain and swollen joints.
 This usually involves many joints (polyarticular arthritis).
 Any joint can be affected, although there are preferential patterns of joint involvement in Still's disease.

 Get the latest treatment options